adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-show-data-en_US.md

 ### `Phoenix.Param`

 You might be surprised that the URL is `~p"/tickets/#{ticket}"` instead of `~p"/tickets/#{ticket.id}"` (do note the `.id`).
-This is because Phoenix knows how to convert an Ecto schema like `%Ticket{}` to an URL by reading its ID.
+This is because Phoenix knows how to convert an Ecto schema like `%Ticket{}` to a URL by reading its ID.
 Just an [internal framework trivia](https://hexdocs.pm/phoenix/Phoenix.Param.html) for you to know.

 ## Adding more tests!

-We couldn't wrap up this lesson without adding a couple tests.
+We couldn't wrap up this lesson without adding a couple of tests.
 Add to `Lineup.QueueTest` the following case:

 ```elixir
 test "get_ticket!/1 returns the ticket with given id" do